infominer33/infominer33.github.io/_pages/index.md

   * [Microledgers and Edge-Chains—Daniel Hardman, Evernym](https://infominer.id/transcripts/Microledgers-Edgechains-Dan-Hardman/) - Transcript
   * [Verifiable Organizations Network: A Production Government Deployment of Hyperledger Indy](https://infominer.id/transcripts/VerifiableOrganizationsNetwork-HGF/) - Transcript

-Yay! so you can see created DIDecentralized, formerly named [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id/graphs/contributors), was created on November 11, 2019.
+Yay! so you can see created DIDecentralized (formerly named [/awesome-decentralized-id](https://github.com/infominer33/awesome-decentralized-id/graphs/contributors)) was created on November 11, 2019.

 That's also when I began learning to use GitHub, and Git.